danhhz/differential-dataflow/persist/README.md

 - Blobs (think S3) should likely be cached in some sort of LRU.
 Unclear where this lives.
 I originally was thinking inside the S3Blob impl, but maybe we want it to be after decode?
 Dunno.
+- What's our story with poisoned mutexes?
+- This should hook into the materialize error reporting.
+- Figure out compactions.
+- Tests for multiple persisted streams.
+- Where do the various pieces live (mz/dd/new crate) ?